nitinkc/nitinkc.github.io/_posts/git/2022-03-16-multiple-git-config.md

 	path = .gitconfig-learn
 ```

-`gitdir` takes the folder where mulpile projects can reside from same repository (eg: bitbucket enterprise server)
+`gitdir` takes the folder where multiple projects can reside from same repository (eg: bitbucket enterprise server)

 create the files and open in a text editor
 ```sh